Surrey—White Rock—South Langley

 Surrey—White Rock—South Langley (formerly known as Surrey—White Rock, South Surrey—White Rock and Surrey) was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1968 to 1979 and from 1988 to 1997.

 Geography

 This electoral district included the City of White Rock, the southern portions of the Township of Langley, and the City of Surrey.

 History

 This riding was created in 1966 as "Surrey" from New Westminster riding.

-In 1971, it was renamed "South Surrey—White Rock".
+In 1971, it was renamed “Surrey—White Rock".